 - All pupils with a diagnosis of asthma or anaphylaxis MUST have their asthma inhaler or adrenaline pen with them prior to setting off.
-The trip leader is responsible for ensuring this and must physically see inhalers and adrenaline pens. - If a boarder has forgotten her inhaler or adrenaline pen, a spare may be taken from the Wellness Centre. - If the Wellness Centre has not been provided with a spare inhaler or adrenaline pen for a day pupil, then the pupil will not be allowed to join the trip.
-If time allows, then the trip leader may wish to contact the day pupil's parents and request them to bring an inhaler or adrenaline pen to school.
+The trip leader is responsible for ensuring this and must physically see inhalers and adrenaline pens. - If a boarder has forgotten her inhaler or adrenaline pen, arrangements will be made for them to return to the boarding house to collect it from the house staff. - If the Wellness Centre has not been provided with a spare inhaler or adrenaline pen for a day pupil, the pupil will not be allowed to join the trip.
+If time allows, the trip leader may wish to contact the day pupil's parents and request them to bring an inhaler or adrenaline pen to school.